 Future Proofing our Technology – Improving the UX of our Data Web Store

-New technologies keep surfacing and we keep an eye peeled for innovative ways of doing things that can improve our customer’s user experience.
+New technologies keep surfacing and we keep our eye peeled for innovative ways of doing things that can improve our customer’s user experience.

 We learned that optimizing the front-end of the web store module brought on a lot of improvements without touching the core functionalities and the back-end of the platform.
 For example, one impressive result is that the web store now loads 4x faster than it did previously.